longdt03/One-Team-Project/README.md

 We are One Team.
 We are a student group who studying software technology instructed by Teacher Truong Anh Hoang We have four members:
-1. Dang Thanh Long - scrumt master
+ 1. Đặng Thành Long - scrump master
-2. Vu Trung Kien
+ 2. Vũ Trung Kiên
-3. Doan Thi Hien
+ 3. Doãn Thị Hiền
-4. Tran Tuan Linh
+ 4. Trần Tuấn Linh

 We follow Scrumpt process to do our project.
 In every sprint, we set up new tasks for it.After that, everybody pick and do their tasks based on their ability.
 If you want to have more detail, go check our pivotal tracker in this link below: